qbituniverse/plainkube.dev/pages/start-thinking-containers.md

 > Treat your software as a bundle: `OS + Dependencies + Source Code`.

-Therefore, you encapsulate, at the minimum, core OS processes (IIS, nginx, port opening, write permission on file system, networking etc.), dependencies (DLLs, JARs, Gems etc) and source code (C#, Java, Python etc.) required for your software to perform its function in `total isolation`.
+Therefore, you `encapsulate`, at the minimum, core OS processes (IIS, nginx, port opening, write permission on file system, networking etc.), dependencies (DLLs, JARs, Gems etc) and source code (C#, Java, Python etc.) required for your software to perform its function in `total isolation`.

+#### Proprietary DLLs

 For example, if you have .NET Core API which has dependency on a `proprietary DLL` then simply use [ADD](https://docs.docker.com/engine/reference/builder/#add) or [COPY](https://docs.docker.com/engine/reference/builder/#copy) statement in your Dockerfile to include it into the Image.
 From that point the dependency is there in predefined folder as expected by your source code.

+#### Proprietary executables

 Alternatively, you might need to run `proprietary executable` while you build Image for your application or run an installation of a framework - in either case you simply add [RUN](https://docs.docker.com/engine/reference/builder/#run) statement and point it to the executable.